kovidgoyal/calibre/manual/develop.rst

 ----------------

 Python is a
 dynamically typed language with excellent facilities for introspection.
-Kovid wrote the core |app| code without once using a debugger.
-There are many strategies to debug |app| code:
+Kovid wrote the core calibre code without once using a debugger.
+There are many strategies to debug calibre code:

 Using print statements
 ^^^^^^^^^^^^^^^^^^^^^^^